-Turkey Oak (Quercus cerris)This is a southern European and Balkan tree, which has been introduced into Britian.
+Turkey Oak (Quercus cerris)This is a southern European and Balkan tree, which has been introduced into Britain.
 It grows fast, but its timber is not as durable as that of the British native oaks.
-It can be recognised by the narrow-shaped leaves with pointed tips and by the acorn cups, which are hairy.
+It can be recognized by the narrow-shaped leaves with pointed tips and by the acorn cups, which are hairy.

 Holm Oak or Evergreen Oak (Quercus ilex)This tree is very different in appearance.
-It is hardly recognisable as an an oak at all.
+It is hardly recognizable as an an oak at all.
 However, if you look on the ground of a Holm oak, you will find acorns, the fruits that distinguish the genus Quercus all over the world.
-This is a Mediterranean tree, recognisable by its oval, dark gree, leathery leaves, which remain on the tree through the winter.
+This is a Mediterranean tree, recognizable by its oval, dark green, leathery leaves, which remain on the tree through the winter.
 The wood is very hard and heavy and is used for cabinet-making.

 Cork oak (Quercus suber)This is another evergreen species, which grows in southern Europe, especially in Spain and Portugal, but also in Italy and in Morocco.
 The very thick bark is stripped from the living tree and cut up to yield the cork which is sold commercially.